 Here’s a list of clothes and shoes you shouldn’t wear in China.

-You’re in the planning and packing stage for your trip to China.
+I’m guessing you’re in the planning and packing stage for your trip to China.

 But you’re stuck on a few items of clothing and you’re wondering, “Is it appropriate or not?”